Solve and sort numerical expressions according to different categories with this sorting activity.

 For students needing support, reduce the number of cards or headings.
 For example, cards could be sorted into less complex categories such as under 30 and over 30, or just even and odd.
 Allow calculator use and provide an order of operations checklist.

 ➕ Challenge Fast Finishers

 One extension would be to have students decide on another way to sort the cards besides the five used headings.
 Also, you could display the cards sorted in various ways and include one incorrectly sorted card for students to find the error.
 The cards could also be used as flashcards and play an order of operations race (hold up a card, two students race to solve, first to solve keeps the card).

 Easily Prepare This Resource for Your Students

 Use the dropdown icon on the Download button to choose between the PDF or editable Google Slides version of this resource.
 A recording sheet and answer key are also included with this download.

-Sustainability Tip: Print a few recording sheets on cardstock and slip them into dry-erase sleeves.
+Sustainability Tip: Print a few recording sheets on card and slip them into write-and-wipe sleeves.
 Students can record their answers with a whiteboard marker, then erase and reuse them.

-This resource was created by Lorin Davies, a teacher in Texas and Teach Starter Collaborator.
+This resource was created by Lorin Davies, a Teach Starter Collaborator.